0awful/literate-dodge-the-creeps-rust/src/rust/literate/code-the-main-scene.md

 Good job if you got this one.
 No worries if you didn't. `bind_mut` is a curve ball.

 # The Hard Timeout
 This is the hardest part.
 Of the entire application.
 Every line of code.
 This right here is the hardest.
 If you didn't get it no worries.
 If you did congrats.
+I know I didn't.

 ###### mob timer timeout
 ```